We'll send you updates from the blog and monthly release notes.

 - Understands the technical requirements for data security and is ultimately held responsible for keeping customer data secure

-- Can centralize all customer data in a modern data warehouse or data lake
+- Can aggregate and centralize all customer data in a modern data warehouse or data lake

 - Can integrate every tool in the organization's data stack and enable real-time use cases

-So, at RudderStack we’re building a CDP for developers because our mission is to make data engineers, scientists, and developers the heroes of their companies by providing every team with rich customer data.
+So, at RudderStack we’re building a CDP for data teams because our mission is to make data engineers, data scientists, and developers the heroes of their companies by providing every team with rich customer data.

 With modern data warehouses and data lakes paving the way, we believe we’re at the beginning of a seismic shift in customer data management.
 The next five years will be full of innovation in the space and the modern data warehouse will sit at the center.

 In this new era, companies won’t have to ditch their marketing CDP for a warehouse-first approach.
-The most advanced companies will leverage the warehouse-first approach to get more value out of their marketing CDP by driving it with more complete, enriched data from the warehouse.
+The most advanced companies will leverage a Warehouse Native CDP to get more value out of their marketing CDP by driving it with more complete, enriched data from the warehouse.
+This means better marketing attribution, more streamlined marketing automation, and stronger marketing campaigns with richly personalized messaging.

-And with IT/engineering positioned as a strategic partner, teams organization-wide will solve harder problems and unlock new opportunities.
+And with the data team acting as a strategic partner, stakeholder teams organization-wide will solve harder problems and unlock new opportunities.
 Data engineers will no longer be seen as an obstacle to cooperate with, they’ll become the heroes of their organizations.